bvivek35/bvivek35.github.io/_posts/2018-11-10-memcached-networking.md

 [Memcached][memcached-link] is a simple Key-Value ~~store~~ cache designed to be high performant and intended to augment a data store.
 In this series of posts, I will be talking about different aspects of this system.

 This is part-2 of the series and deals with networking in Memcached.
+[Part-1][memcached-part-1] deals with Intro to Memcached.

 ##### Networking in Memcached